ACCESS TO SERVICES

 The George Washington University and the W. Scott Amey Career Services Center encourage professional behavior from all students.
-This includes keeping their commitments to attend professional meetings and programs, including:
+This includes keeping commitments to attend professional meetings and programs.

-Late cancellations and no-shows reflect poorly on you, as well as the university, and may jeopardize the school’s relationship with an employer/alumni.
-Your registration represents your commitment to arrive punctually, and prepared to engage professionally.
+Late cancellations and no-shows reflect poorly on you, as well as the university, and may jeopardize the school’s relationship with an employer or alumni.
+Your registration represents your commitment to arriving punctually and prepared to engage professionally.

-Career advising appointments should be canceled at least 48 hours before the meeting.
+Career advising appointments and event RSVPs should be canceled at least 24 hours BEFORE the meeting.

-- Some high-demand employers events (on-campus interviews, employers-in-residence) and other important career events may have more stringent RSVP and cancellation expectations which will be communicated in the event description and your RSVP confirmation email.
+- Some high-demand events and important career events may have more stringent cancellation expectations.
+This will be communicated in the event description and your RSVP confirmation email.

 Handshake Account Block